The Professional Negligence Law Review: United Kingdom - England & Wales

 iv Computer and information technology professionals

-Claims against computer and information technology professionals by their clients tend to be governed by standard form service contracts.
+Claims against software and information technology professionals by their clients tend to be governed by standard form service contracts.
 There are a range of voluntary professional standards to which information technology professionals may subscribe and which can be written into service contracts.
-Among the range of issues most likely to arise in disputes are: (1) the incorporation of terms and conditions into the service contract; (2) interpretation of client requirements for the scope of services; (3) representations relating to scope, price and timescale; (4) effect of limitations of liability; and (5) contract termination.
+Among the range of issues most likely to arise in disputes are: (1) the incorporation of terms and conditions into the service contract; (2) interpretation of client requirements for the scope of services; (3) representations relating to scope, price and timescale; (4) effect of limitations of liability; (5) contract termination; and (6) service levels.

-Information technology services will often include controlling or processing data.
-To the extent that this includes personal data, the impact of the General Data Protection Regulation (GDPR) is likely to need to be considered.
+For organisations controlling or processing personal data, the impact of the EU and (post-Brexit) the UK General Data Protection Regulation (GDPR) will need to be considered.

-Article 24(1) of the GDPR requires that data controllers 'shall implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in accordance with [the GDPR]'.
-Article 32(1) requires that data controllers and processors shall 'implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk'.
-Breach of these requirements could lead to enforcement actions by the Information Commissioner's Office.
-It is also common for these requirements to be written into contracts involving the control or processing of data.
+Article 24(1) of both the EU GDPR and the UK GDPR requires that data controllers 'implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in accordance with [the GDPR]'.
+Article 32(1) requires that data controllers and processors 'implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk'.
+Breach of these requirements could lead to enforcement action by the Information Commissioner's Office in the UK and, in cross-border cases, by other EU and European Economic Area bodies.
+These requirements are often written into commercial agreements.

-The GDPR contains rights of recourse for individual data subjects (Articles 79 and 82) if their data is not processed according to GDPR requirements.
-Direct claims by data subjects against data controllers appear to be increasing (for example, Lloyd v.
-Google LLC EWCA Civ 1599).
+Both the EU GDPR and the UK GDPR contain rights of recourse for data subjects for data protection breaches.15 Direct claims by data subjects against data controllers appear to be increasing in volume (for example, Lloyd v.
+Google LLC16).
 This is likely to be a growing area of potential exposure to professional service providers controlling personal data.

 v Real property surveyors